-The photographs may be available on the website http://\\\\\\ for the golf season 20xx.
+The photographs may be available on the website http://swaffhamgc.co.uk for the golf season 2025/2026.
 If at any time either the parent/ carer or the child wishes the data to be removed from the website, 7 days' notice must be given to the Club Welfare Officer after which the data will be removed.

-To be complete l by parent/carer I (Parent full name) consent to (name of organisation) photographing or videoing and I confirm I h (name of child) under the stated rules and conditions, we legal parental responsibility for this child and am entitled to Signature Date
+I (Parent full name) consent to (name of organisation) photographing or videoing

+To be completed by parent/carer

+(name of child) under the stated rules and conditions, and I confirm I have legal parental responsibility for this child and am entitled to give this consent.

+Signature Date

 To be completed by child

 I (Child full name) consent to

-(name of organisation) and conditions. photographing or videoing child under the stated rules
+(name of organisation) pand conditions. photographing or videoing child under the stated rules

 Signature Date